iovation/launchkey-java/examples/cli-example/README.md

         User session is started.
         ```

-  3. Ebd a user session
+  3. End a user session

         Pass the Username to the session-end action